 DTP provides a pre-application service to applicants.
 To arrange a meeting, please submit a request via the Permits Online Applicant Portal and upload the Renewable Energy Pre-application Meeting Request form (DOCX, 655.4 KB) and any other supporting plans or documentation.
 For support, please contact email@example.com.

 Information relevant to native vegetation requirements can be found on the Native vegetation page.

 - Heritage Victoria

-Includes responsibility for agriculture, energy, resources, economic development, employment and innovation.
+Includes responsibility for agriculture, economy, employment, resources, small business and investment.

 A Victorian Government agency, established to accelerate sustainable resource supply and use across the Victorian economy.
-Their website includes information on a range of sustainability measures including wind and renewable energy.
+Their website includes information on a range of sustainability measures.

 Useful publications and references

 - The Victorian Wind Atlas, Sustainable Energy Authority Victoria (now Sustainability Victoria), December 2003

 - Wind Farm Industry Policy Statement (Commonwealth Department of Environment) assists wind farm operators to decide if proposed actions require assessment and approval under the Environment Protection and Biodiversity Conservation Act 1999